-- 1. Working through problems is crucial to the transition from understanding lecture materials to being able to successfully answer questions about it. - 2.
-You will have the opportunity to ask questions on any and all assignments during virtual office hours or you can send me an <a href="mailto:emailto - 3.
-There is a document on Blackboard in "Resources" labeled Curriculum itemizing the topics covered during each lecture.
+- 1. Look through the topics and pick only the ones that you want to review.
+It's not necessary to study them - 2.
+Working through problems is crucial to the transition from understanding lecture materials to being able to successfully answer questions about it.
+Even after you finish a problem set, work through them again multiple times to solidify it in your mind. - 3.
+You will have the opportunity to ask questions on any and all assignments during virtual office hours or you can send me an <a href="mailto:emailto